vbfelix/relper/README.md

 - **Color palettes**: includes beautiful and varied color palettes, inspired by popular TV series and movies.

-- **ggplot2 integration**: complements ggplot2 by allowing you to add an identity line to a scatter plot and more.
+- **ggplot2 integration**: complements ggplot2, e.g., by allowing you to
+  add an identity line to a scatter plot with single command.

-- **String manipulation**: offers a function to manipulate strings, such as keeping only a specific type of character.
+- **String manipulation**: offers functions to manipulate strings, such as keeping only a specific type of character.

 The ultimate goal of `relper` is to simplify data analysis by providing